 You want inflation as an asset owner.
 Meanwhile, inflation will pull interest rates higher, making your mortgage that much more valuable to HOLD.
-If you paid off your 2.25% mortgage and decide you want to borrow money again in an interest rate environment that's now at 5%, you're hurting.
+If you paid off your 2.75% mortgage and decide you want to borrow money again in an interest rate environment that's now at 5%, you're hurting.

 In other words, taking out a mortgage for X amount is like SHORTING a bond for X amount.
 Bond values fall in a rising interest rate environment because investors sell bonds in favor of higher interest yielding bonds.